Home/ Blog/ Healthy Living/

 Not only is herpes incredibly common — it’s also totally manageable.
 Allow us to set your mind at ease and debunk three widespread herpes myths:

-Myth #1: Only promiscuous people get herpes.
+Myth #1: Only people with multiple sexual partners get herpes.

 “A lot of people are completely dumbfounded when they’re diagnosed because they didn’t know they could get HSV-1 on their genitals from oral sex,” adds Vensel.
-“I tell them, ‘Hey, look — this is normal and it’s okay.
-I know it sucks and you’re in pain, but it’s not the end of the world.'”

 Condoms can reduce your herpes risk if they’re used correctly during vaginal, anal and oral sex, but they’re not foolproof.
 Herpes can be spread via skin to skin contact in areas that aren’t covered.